IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
-As you see *NotifyMethodChangedEventArgs* contains *ArgumentsPredicate* property.
+As you see *MethodChangedEventArgs* contains *ArgumentsPredicate* property.
 Following value is passed to that property:
 ```csharp
 args =>
 {